-A better explanation runs as follows.18 Individuals generally have good reason to want what happens to them to be affected by the choices they make under appropriate conditions.
-One reason is that their choices under good conditions (e.g. when they are well-informed about the alternatives and able to think clearly about them) are likely to reflect their values and preferences, so the outcomes they choose under those conditions will be more likely to be ones that they will like and approve of.
+A better explanation runs as follows.
+Individuals generally have good reason to want what happens to them to be affected by the choices they make under appropriate conditions.
+One reason is that their choices under good conditions (for example, when they are well-informed about the alternatives and able to think clearly about them) are likely to reflect their values and preferences, so the outcomes they choose under those conditions will be more likely to be ones that they will like and approve of.
 A second reason is that outcomes that result from their choices have a different meaning than outcomes determined in some other way.
 Gifts, for example, derive an important aspect of their significance from the fact (when it is a fact) that they reflect the donor's feelings for the recipient, and the same is true of choices we make about our own lives, such as the choice of a career.

-These reasons for wanting to have a choice about important aspects of our lives depend on the conditions under which these choices will be made.
-Having a choice can lack value when one is uninformed about the nature of the alternatives, or when conditions make it unlikely that one will consider certain valuable alternatives or take them seriously.
+These reasons for wanting to have a choice about important aspects of our lives depend on the conditions under which these choices will be (p.62) made.
+The value of having a choice is undermined when one is uninformed about the nature of the alternatives, or when conditions make it unlikely that one will consider certain valuable alternatives or take them seriously.
 So one thing that individuals have strong reason to want is to have what happens to them depend on how they react when given the choice under sufficiently good conditions for making such choices.
-This is particularly true in the case of important features of their lives, such as what careers they are able to pursue.
+This is particularly true in the case of important features of their lives, such as what careers they will pursue.